MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-website-powerapps-link.md

 ## Add a custom completion step

 The completion step is the final step in a guide.
-Create a completion step to let the operator know that they're at the end of the guide and can navigate to the custom app or resource of your choice.
+Create a custom completion step to let the operator know that they're at the end of the guide and can navigate to the custom app or resource of your choice.
 For example, if you have a custom launching app or landing page for Guides operators, use the completion step to tell them that the guide is complete and they can return to the landing page.

+You can't add action links to the default completion step, you must add a custom completion step.

-1. In the PC app, choose one:
+1. In the PC app, choose one of the following options:

    - To add a completion step at the end of a task, go to the task in the **Outline** page and select **Add step** > **Add a completion step**.

    - To add a completion step as a next step, go to the last step in the **Step Editor** page and select **Add step** > **Add a completion step**.

-1. Choose one:
+1. Choose one of the following options:

    - [Add a website, email, guide, or custom app](#add-a-link-to-a-step).